convexsoft/Fault-tolerant-Computing/Readme.md

 Other information can be seen in logs.

+### AWS settings

+Our project can be easily put on AWS or other cloud services.
+There are two ways to create MapReduce project on AWS.
+We use the EC2 to create every node, which is flexible but a little complex.
+The launched instances should equal the sum of the Namenode and Datanode.
+A detailed introduction can be seen at [2].

+You can also choose Amazon EMR[1] to create the project directly.

 # Result

 The average time for each mapper and the entire running time of the simulations for different number of failed mappers are compared below.